 You can access your Money Market Account by check, Call-24, Online Banking, mail, any TCU ATM and in person.

 USE OF CHECKS

 You may want to use checks to access your Money Market Account.
 A maximum of 40 checks may be ordered at any given time.
-There are federal restrictions on use of checks.
-See Transaction Limitations below.

 Money market accounts do not have overdraft protection nor can the money market account be used as an overdraft protection source for your checking account.